-As a not-for-profit child welfare agency, Harlem Dowling-West Side Center for Children & Family Services works to develops confidence, resilience, academic skills, and adult/family support that enables the children we serve to become responsible, self-sufficient adults.
+As a not-for-profit child welfare agency, Harlem Dowling-West Side Center for Children & Family Services works to develop confidence, resilience, academic skills, and adult/family support that enables the children we serve to become responsible, self-sufficient adults.
 Founded in 1836 as the Colored Orphan's Asylum, the organization provides family preservation, family support services for children with development disabilities, after school programming, evidence-informed interventions, groups, and Emergency Food Pantry services to individuals residing in the New York City area.

 We keep families together by offering an array of services to meet their needs.
 Our programs are strength-based and family-centered with 98% of the children remaining safely at home with their families in a nurturing environment.
 We provide after school services to more than 500 children daily while our Emergency Food Pantry provides food packages to more than 5,000 New Yorkers each year.